FAQ

 Do I have to abstain from drinking before I start?

-No, you begin treatment right away.
+No, you begin right away.

 What's it like to drink with naltrexone in my system?

-Reports vary but most won't notice much of a difference when drinking with naltrexone in their system.
+Most won't notice much of a difference when drinking with naltrexone in their system.

 Are there side effects from taking naltrexone?

-Is there a minimum period of enrollment?
 When can I cancel or pause my account?

 What happens when I reach my goal and only need a maintenance supply of naltrexone for occasional use?

 That's when you'll pause your account.
-When to switch to maintenance use of naltrexone under Sinclair Method treatment is a decision for you and your Alcure medical provider.
-Maintenance use involves periodic reassessment by your Alcure provider before receiving a new e-prescription and will vary with each client.
-Once you reach the maintenance phase, you'll pause recurring payments and schedule occasional one-time visits with your Alcure provider as-needed.
+When to switch to maintenance use of naltrexone under Sinclair Method treatment is a decision for you and your Alcure provider.
+Maintenance use involves periodic reassessment by your provider before receiving a new e-prescription and will vary with each client.
+Once you reach the maintenance phase, you'll pause recurring payments and schedule occasional one-time visits with your provider as-needed.
 The cost of a one-time visit is equal to one monthly payment.
 Reach us at support@alcure.me when you and your Alcure provider are ready to make the switch to maintenance use of naltrexone and we'll pause your account.

 Once I get my stuff under control do I have to keep taking naltrexone?